Prateek-27/Hand-Digit-Recognition/README.md

 ### Percentage Reduction in Trainable Parameters

-The percentage reduction in trainable parameters from the benchmark model to our model is calculated as follows:
+The percentage reduction in trainable parameters from the benchmark model to my model is calculated as follows:

-Percentage Reduction = (1 - (Our Model's Trainable Parameters / Benchmark Model's Trainable Parameters)) * 100
+Percentage Reduction = (1 - (My Model's Trainable Parameters / Benchmark Model's Trainable Parameters)) * 100

 Percentage Reduction = (1 - (20,175 / 1,514,187)) * 100 ≈ 98.67%

 ### Accuracy Difference

-The accuracy difference between our model and the benchmark model is calculated as follows:
+The accuracy difference between my model and the benchmark model is calculated as follows:

-Accuracy Difference = Benchmark Accuracy - Our Model's Accuracy
+Accuracy Difference = Benchmark Accuracy - My Model's Accuracy

 Accuracy Difference = 99.87% - 96.08% = 3.79%

 ## Conclusion

 The model achieves a testing accuracy of 96.08% with a significant reduction in trainable parameters (approximately 98.67% less) compared to the benchmark model.
-This demonstrates the efficiency of our model in terms of computational resources while maintaining a high level of accuracy.
+This demonstrates the efficiency of my model in terms of computational resources while maintaining a high level of accuracy.